chenhanxue0831/chenhanxue0831/README.md

 ## Hi world! 👋
+***

-#Controls Engineer and Graphics Specialist
+<font size="5">Controls Engineer and Graphics Specialist<font>
+***

-I am currently on a journey to develop and utilize control and graphics technologies.<br>
+🌱I am currently on a journey to develop and utilize control and graphics technologies.<br><br>
-Although still learning, I wish to contribute something that suits the gaming market, automation, and academic requirements.<br>
+🌱Although still learning, I wish to contribute something that suits the gaming market, automation, and academic requirements.<br><br>
-Attended the school of National Chiao Tung University in the past.<br>
+🤔Attended the school of National Chiao Tung University in the past.<br><br>
-If you are an expert or hobbyist in a similar field, contact me for possibilities of collaboration.<br>
+👯If you are an expert or hobbyist in a similar field, contact me for possibilities of collaboration.<br><br>

 <!--
 **chenhanxue0831/chenhanxue0831** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.